Normative Feeling: Socially Patterned Affective Mechanisms

-Now that we have articulated our definition we will use it to interpret our simulation results, comparing the values of different traits after evolution, with and without social maintenance.
-In the social maintenance condition: Agents can punish each other according to their trait $\mu_{sanction}$ which determines what $\mu_{eat}$ from another agent triggers a punishment.
-In the no social maintenance condition: Agents only have $\mu_{eat}$ and socially interact indirectly through the shared resource.
-Overall we see in Table 1 that social maintenance shows stronger norm emergence across values, satisfying both conditions 1 and 2.
-This includes the weights which are internal norms that dictate how mood is influenced by stimuli and how stimuli influence behaviour.
-We assert that this is, therefore, a mechanistic normative regularity going beyond the behavioural definition of a norm.
+Now that we have articulated our definition, we will use it to interpret our simulation results, to confirm if explicit punishment processes and implicit ones lead to the dynamics predicted by the axiomatic normativity.
+In the explicit punishment condition: Agents can punish each other according to their mood modulated behaviour $\mu_{sanction}$, which determines what $\mu_{eat}$ from another agent triggers a punishment.
+In the competition condition: Agents only have $\mu_{eat}$ and socially interact indirectly through the shared resource.